Ruby: Factors affecting value

 Rubies, as with other gemstones, are graded using criteria known as the four Cs, namely color, cut, clarity and carat weight.
 Rubies are also evaluated on the basis of their geographic origin.

 Color

 Ruby (Corundum) - Hunza Valley, div.
 Gilgit, Northern Areas, Pakistan.

 In the evaluation of colored gemstones, color is the most important factor.
 Color divides into three components: hue, saturation and tone.
-Hue refers to color as we normally use the term.
+Hue refers to color as the term is used in a normal setting.
 Transparent gemstones occur in the pure spectral hues of red, orange, yellow, green, blue, violet.
 In nature, there are rarely pure hues, so when speaking of the hue of a gemstone, we speak of primary and secondary and sometimes tertiary hues.
 Ruby is defined to be red.
 All other hues of the gem species corundum are called sapphire.
 Ruby may exhibit a range of secondary hues, including orange, purple, violet, and pink.